allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 3. Find the starter code at [this link](https://trinket.io/library/trinkets/523fdaee8b).
 Hit the "Remix" button on the upper right ot make your own copy.
 You can toggle "remix" if you want to reference the original code.
 4. Remember, you will have more chances to get points for each of these categories.
 You still have enough chances to get full credit even if you don't achieve any of the objectives on this test!
 5. **For your code to receive credit, it must be documented with comments.
 You must also document the starter code.
 Complete the comments for one objective before moving on the next.**
-6. In this timed assessment, you have the chance to receive one point for **while loops**, one point for **variables**, and one point for **math & logic**.
-You should **NOT** use for loops or lists in this assessment. **Scroll down to [Objectives](#objectives) to learn how to get credit for each objective.**
-7. When you are done, hit Save (to the left of the remix button).
+6. When you are done, hit Save (to the left of the remix button).
-8. Click the share-tree button near the top-left, then click "Link" and copy your link.
+7. Click the share-tree button near the top-left, then click "Link" and copy your link.
-9. Paste the link from the last step into LINK.md file in this repo by clicking the filename (above), clicking the pencil to edit, and commiting your changes with the green "Commit" button on the upper right
+8. Paste the link from the last step into LINK.md file in this repo by clicking the filename (above), clicking the pencil to edit, and commiting your changes with the green "Commit" button on the upper right

 ## Objectives